hleveillegauvin/CodingClub/README.md

 ### <a name="printing-quotes"></a>1.3.
 Printing Quotes
 ---

 Some characters have special meanings in the shell, meaning that by default, they are used for their literal meaning.
 For example, the `#` character is used to indicate a comment line, and the semi-colon (`;`) is a command separator.
 But sometimes, you'll need to use these characters for their literal meaning, as opposed to their special meaning.
-This is called "escpaping," since you escape the special meaning of a character.
+This is called "escaping," since you escape the special meaning of a character.
 In the shell, escaping is done by preceding a special character with a backslash (`\`).
 As such, `#` indicates a comment character, but `\#` indicates the traditional number sign (or hash sign).

 In our next shell script, we'll create a program that prompts for a quote and an author.
 We will display the quotation using quotation marks.
 Since quotation marks have a special meaning, we'll need to escape them using the backslash character.
 We'll start by writing two prompts using `read -p` and we'll store the user's input in the bash variables `$quote`and `$who`.
-Next, we'll use the `echo`command to print our quote, making sure to escape the double quotes:
+Next, we'll use the `echo` command to print our quote, making sure to escape the double quotes:

 ```
 #!/bin/sh